My Hypnobirthing and Premature Baby Delivery Story

 Did you get the labour and birth experience you had planned?
 Let me know if you had a hypnobirth or if you’re thinking about it.

-* Joys of Pregnancy – the things they didn’t tell you
+- The things they don’t tell you about Pregnancy

 Some of my favourite new baby items (affiliate links):